EPRA Sustainability Best Practice Recommendations

 Diversity

 LEG makes efforts to ensure a balanced workforce structure and gender equality.
-More than 35 % of our direct employees and over 20 % of our managers are women.
-The ratio of the basic salary and remuneration of women to the basic salary and remuneration of men in relation to all employees is 96 %; at management level the figure is 93 %.
+Around 34 % of our direct employees and 20 % of our managers are women.
+The ratio of the basic salary and remuneration of women to the basic salary and remuneration of men in relation to all employees is 97 %; at management level the figure is 85 %.
 The differences relate exclusively to length of service and seniority.

 Further information on our approach to diversity can be found in our Employee and Diversity Policy at www.leg-wohnen.de/en/corporation/sustainability/codes-and-guidelines/policies/employee-and-diversity-policy.